-Table tInp_clparam_CoalGroupFlags2 provides groupings into unique combinations of supply region, sulfur category, mine type, coal grade, and coal demand region {Sreg, Sulf, Mtyp, Rank, Dreg}. and Subsec for the purposes of calculating rates and transport cost for the non-utility sectors.
+Table tinp_clparam_CoalGroupFlags2 provides groupings into unique combinations of supply region, sulfur category, mine type, coal grade, and coal demand region {Sreg, Sulf, Mtyp, Rank, Dreg}. and Subsec for the purposes of calculating rates and transport cost for the non-utility sectors.
 The sub-sector {SubSec} index is 2 letter alphabetic labels for the 53 economic subsectors in the DCDS as described in Table 2.2 and Table 2.3.

 Table tinp_clparam_Escalator from CMM.mdb provides the transportation escalator inputs for the variables {Railwage, Tr_prod_e, Tr_prod_w, Dist_w, Contrdur_e, Contrdur_w, PPIrail_actual} listed in Table 2.B-1 above.
 These are used in conjunction with the transportation escalator equation parameters which have been hard coded into the AIMMS code.
 The current values for AEO2016 are listed in Table 2.B-2 below.
 See Appendix 2.C for a more complete discussion of the east and west transportation rate escalators.
-Table tinp_clparam_EscalatorDistance contains average distance {Distance} for western-sourced coal supply regions to all demand regions (this data input is currently not used in AEO2016 or prior Fortran version used for AEO2014).
+Table tinp_clparam_EscalatorDistance contains average distance {Distance} for western-sourced coal supply regions to all demand regions (this data input is currently not used by the CMM.